sakiwei/PrinterThermal-ESCPOS-Android/README.md

 Convert hexadecimal string of the image data to bytes ESC/POS command.
 - **param** `String hexString` : Hexadecimal string of the image data.
 - **return** `byte[]` : Bytes contain the image in ESC/POS command.

+## Contributing

+Please fork this repository and contribute back using pull requests.

+Any contributions, large or small, major features, bug fixes, are welcomed and appreciated but will be thoroughly reviewed